shellRaining/hlchunk.nvim/docs/en/line_num.md

 line_num have three configurable items

 1. enable
+2. notify
-2. style
+3. style
-3. support_filetypes
+4. support_filetypes

-enable is used to control whether enable hl_line_num, if set it to false, its usercmd and autocmd will not set, so it will not work
+`enable` is used to control whether enable hl_line_num, if set it to false, its usercmd and autocmd will not set, so it will not work

+`notify` same as chunk mod

-style is a RGB string, it will set the color of font color of line number
+`style` is a RGB string, it will set the color of font color of line number

-support_filetypes is a table, you can set like this
+`support_filetypes` is a table, you can set like this

 ```lua
 support_filetypes = {